huderlem/poryscript/README.md

 ```

 # Usage
 Poryscript reads an input script and outputs the resulting compiled bytecode script.
 You can either feed it the input script from a file or from `stdin`.
-Similarly, Poryscript and output a file or to `stdout`.
+Similarly, Poryscript can output a file or to `stdout`.

 ```
 > ./poryscript -h